Ishita-Tiwari/Web-Scraping/README.md

       <img src="https://user-images.githubusercontent.com/51106967/99793940-67ded680-2b4f-11eb-8ca2-c534b1605cd8.gif" alt="gif" width="5000px">
     </td>
     <td>
       This is essentially what happens when we scrape a website.
 We get the raw HTML of that page.
-This is scattered data and we extract what is useful to us.
-We put the new information together in order to perform other tasks.
+This is our scattered data and we extract what is useful to us from here.
+We put the newly found information together in order to perform other tasks.
 In this repository, we are doing the same with the following websites: <br><br>
       <a href="https://www.imdb.com/list/ls000021660/?st_dt=&mode=detail&page=1" target="_blank"><img src = "https://user-images.githubusercontent.com/51106967/99798997-f6efec80-2b57-11eb-9886-c03396956b6a.jpeg" width="90px"></a>
     </td>
   </tr>